hiveot/hub.capnp/README.md

 # Hive-Of-Things Hub

-The Hub for the *Hive of Things* provides a simple and secure way to view and operate IoT devices.
+The Hub for the *Hive of Things* provides a simple and secure base to view and operate IoT devices.
 The Hub securely mediates between consumers and IoT device 'Things' using a hub-and-spokes architecture.
 Consumers interact with Things via the Hub without connecting directly to the IoT devices or services.
 The Hub is based on the [W3C WoT TD 1.1 specification](https://www.w3.org/TR/wot-thing-description11/) and uses the [cap'n proto](https://capnproto.org/) for Capabilities based secure communication.